Battle of Ras Kamboni (2007): Background

 On January 2, 2007, Ethiopian MiG jets began to patrol over Ras Kamboni but no attacks were reported.
 U.S. Marines operating from Lamu, Kenya, were said to be assisting Kenyan forces patrolling the border with Somalia to intercept Islamists.

 Unknown gunmen thought to be Somali Islamists fired shots at a Kenyan security helicopter patrolling near the border with Somalia.
 The helicopter was flying over the southeastern Kenyan border town of Hulugho.
-The report did not say if the aircraft was damaged but said gunmen fired small arms from the region of Ras Kamboni, the base for the fleeing Islamists.
+The report did not indicate whether the aircraft sustained damage but noted that gunmen discharged small arms from the vicinity of Ras Kamboni, the operational base of the retreating Islamist forces.

 The United States Fifth Fleet's Carrier Strike Group 8, along with the British-led multinational maritime task force, Combined Task Force 150 (CTF-150), based out of Bahrain are patrolling off the Somali coast to prevent terrorists from launching an "attack or to transport personnel, weapons or other material", said Commander Kevin Aandahl.
 The U.S. ships deployed to the area include the USS Ramage guided missile destroyer, the USS Bunker Hill and USS Anzio guided missile cruisers, the USS Ashland amphibious landing ship and the USS Dwight D. Eisenhower aircraft carrier.